How to Monetize Your Live Streaming Content with WpStream

 Subscription-Based Live Streams

-The subscription monetization method means that viewers are required to pay a weekly/monthly/yearly fee before they can have access to some or all of your website’s premium content.
+The subscription monetization method means that viewers are required to pay a weekly/monthly/yearly fee before accessing some or all of your website’s premium content.
 This business model is more advantageous for the viewer, since they save money by “buying” content in bulk instead of paying for each live stream individually.
-It’s worthy to note that the subscription monetization model will only work for a small percentage of your overall viewership – the ones that are willing to make a commitment to view your streams regularly for at least 4 to 6 months, on average.
+It’s worthy to note that the subscription monetization model will only work for a small percentage of your overall viewership.
+Specifically, the ones that are willing to make a commitment to view your streams regularly for at least 4 to 6 months, on average.
 Users who discovered your content only recently will be less inclined to opt for a subscription to your website since they did not have enough time to get hooked.